gmanatole/Biologging_Toolkit/README.md

 ## How to install the package

 Download the package and unzip it or run the following command :

 <code> git clone https://github.com/gmanatole/SES_tags.git

+Then install the necessary packages or run :

+<code> pip -r requirements.txt